Prytaneion in Ephesus Ancient City

 Prytaneion in Ephesus

-The Prytaneion in Ephesus Ancient City was built in the north of the Ephesus state agora in the last ten years BC.
+The Prytaneion in Ephesus Ancient City was built in the north of the Ephesus state agora and next to the Odeon during the last decade of the 1st century BC.
 Although it is more comprehensive, we can call Prytanion today’s town halls.
-So that religious ceremonies, official receptions, and banquets were held in Prytaneion in Ephesus.
+So that religious ceremonies, official receptions, and banquets were held in the Prytaneion in Ephesus.

 Prytaneion in Ephesus & Temple of Hestia